White Paper

 Creating Highly Precise Features with No Heat-Affected Zones.

 Thermal lasers have achieved extraordinary results in microprecision manufacturing of medical implants and devices the past 20 years.
-Devices we take for granted today, such as vascular stents, could not be produced without the technology, however there are still significant limitations on what medical implant and device manufactures can produce using thermal lasers.
+Devices we take for granted today, such as vascular stents, could not be produced without the technology, however there are still significant limitations on what medical implant and device manufacturers can produce using thermal lasers.

 One major issue inherent in thermal laser machining is heat, because heat can:

-• Introduce more variability in the manufacturing output.
+- Introduce more variability in the manufacturing output.

-• Require additional material to produce a finished product.
+- Require additional material to produce a finished product.

-• Damage the material and increase the potential for failure related to metal fatigue in high stress regions.
+- Damage the material and increase the potential for failure related to metal fatigue in high stress regions.

-• Require post-production finishing that can add unnecessary time and cost.
+- Require post-production finishing that can add unnecessary time and cost.

 The solution to this issue is to remove the heat from the manufacturing process.
 Athermal laser machining, the next generation technology advancement in medical and implant manufacturing, provides this solution.